Feds arrest man in deadly machete attack on Appalachian Trail in Virginia

 James Jordan, 30, of West Yarmouth, Mass., was arrested early Saturday on a federal complaint charging him with murder and assault with intent to murder in connection with the “senseless and brutal attack” on the two unidentified hikers, Abingdon U.S. Attorney Thomas Cullen said.

 Jordan was known to hike the Appalachian Trail under the moniker “Sovereign,” WCYB-TV reported.
-He had been arrested in April for threatening hikers with a machete on the Appalachian Trail in Tennessee, pleaded guilty and was sentenced to probation, according to WJHL-TV.
+He was arrested in April for threatening hikers on the Appalachian Trail in Tennessee, pleaded guilty and was sentenced to probation, according to WJHL-TV.

 “I commend local law enforcement in Wythe and Smyth Counties for mobilizing successful rescue and tactical operations in this remote region,” Cullen said.
 “Thanks to their efforts, the suspect was safely apprehended and a seriously wounded victim received critical medical care.”